NetzwergX/netzwergx.github.io/about.md

 and a *Research Assistant* at Chair V for Programming Systems.
 Prior to that, I have worked as a freelancer offering coding services in Java & PHP.

+My research is focused on creating a left-shift and empowering domain experts to solve their problems in an intuitive way by developing DSL and PSLs and.
+My work is currently focused on <i>X-as-Models</i> and <i>executable models</i>, as well as structural operational semantics for such models, enabling full-code generation without the need to write custom code generators (publications pending).

 I like to code interesting things in my spare time, at the moment focusing on DSLs & their type systems as well as approaches to create multi-paradigm software by leveraging functional approaches in OOP applications.